hopsoft/universalid/README.md

 ## Fingerprinting (Implicit Versioning)

-> :bulb: **Optional Usage**: While fingerpint creation is automatic and implicit, using it is optional... ready whenever you want more control.

 Fingerprinting adds an extra layer of intelligence to the serialization process.
 UIDs automatically include a "fingerprint" for each serialized object based on the target object's class and its modification time _(mtime)_... based on the file that defined the object's class.